 For many women, it’s the happiest time in their lives.
 Yet for others, it’s an overwhelming time filled with emotions of loneliness and sadness.
-About 13 percent of women who give birth develop postpartum depression, and another 80 percent report general sadness.
+About 13% of women who give birth develop postpartum depression, and another 80% report general sadness.
 For most women who suffer from this disease, the peak of the condition occurs within […]

 Over the last few weeks, any semblance of routine you might have had has gone out the window.
 All of a sudden, everyone is at home, and you can’t leave.
 Never have you been so in awe of daycare workers and pre-school teachers.
 It turns out that hanging out with a three-year-old for eight hours a day is both incredible and infuriating.

 Right now, busy parents have more than the usual headaches on their plates.
 Many have added “homeschool teacher” to their resumes, and they have to figure out how to keep the kids occupied while they work from home.
 Who wouldn’t feel frazzled under such conditions?